microsoft/Azure-Kinect-Sensor-SDK/examples/green_screen/README.md

 Our recommended way of getting OpenCV on Windows is by installing pre-built libraries.
 There's even a PowerShell script that'll do much of the work for you in `scripts/install-opencv.ps1`.
 This will place OpenCV in your `C:\` folder.
-CMake will copy the OpenCV binaries to the the `${CMAKE_BINARY_DIR}` folder so that all built binaries will run as expected.
+CMake will copy the OpenCV binaries to the the `${CMAKE_RUNTIME_OUTPUT_DIRECTORY}` folder so that all built binaries will run as expected.
 A user may choose to add the OpenCV binaries location to thier `%PATH%` to avoid this dependency.

 ## A Note on Calibration (only relevant for 2-camera version)